paulelliott/fabrication-site/views/_content.markdown

 You can also view the [raw version of this documentation](https://github.com/paulelliott/fabrication-site/blob/master/views/_content.markdown).

+If all else fails, open an [issue on GitHub](https://github.com/paulelliott/fabrication/issues).

 #### Vim

-Vim users can add Fabrication support by adding this to your .vimrc.

-    autocmd User Rails Rnavcommand fabricator spec/fabricators -suffix=_fabricator.rb -default=model()

-You can then open Fabricator files like this.
+Fabrication support is built into [rails.vim](https://github.com/tpope/vim-rails)!
+Once you install it, you can open Fabricator files like this:

-    :Rfabricator your_model
+    :Rfabricator your_fabricator

 #### Make Syntax